charent/ChatLM-mini-Chinese/README.en.md

      - The self-implemented `trainer` supports prompt command fine-tuning and supports any breakpoint to continue training;
      - Support `sequence to sequence` fine-tuning of `Huggingface trainer`;
      - Supports traditional low learning rate and only trains fine-tuning of the decoder layer.
-- Preference optimization: Use DPO to optimize all preferences.
+- RLHF Preference optimization: Use DPO to optimize all preferences.
      - Support using `peft lora` for preference optimization;
      - Supports model merging, `Lora adapter` can be merged into the original model.
 - Support downstream task fine-tuning: [finetune_examples](./finetune_examples/info_extract/) gives a fine-tuning example of the **Triple Information Extraction Task**.
 The model dialogue capability after fine-tuning is still there.